lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Problem**: `data/raw/` directory is empty or files are missing.

 **Solution**:
-1. Run the data loader first: `python src/data_loader.py`
+1. Run the acquisition tool: `python src/data/acquisition/gee_loader.py`
-2. Export data from Google Earth Engine to Google Drive
+2. When prompted, choose how many datasets to export (0 = all), review the task summary, and start the Drive tasks
-3. Manually download GeoTIFF files to `data/raw/`
+3. Wait for the exports (and automated downloads, if configured) to finish so GeoTIFFs appear in `data/raw/`

 ### CSV files are empty